 2. Have you forgotten your password?

 If so, you can reset it yourself.
 If your admin has turned on single sign-on (SSO) and you forgot your work password, use the "forgot password" link on your organization's sign-in page or contact your admin.
-If you would like help resetting your password, your admin can follow these steps:
+If you'd like help resetting your password, your admin can follow these steps:

 3. Has your admin enabled password control?

-Password control allows Dropbox Business admins to set password requirements or reset passwords for your team.
-If the admin of your team has set a new password requirement, you'll need to reset your password the next time you sign in.
+Password control allows Dropbox team admins to set password requirements or reset passwords for your team.
+If your team admin has set a new password requirement, you'll need to reset your password the next time you sign in.

 4. Has your account been suspended?

-If you're a non-admin Dropbox Business team member, your admin can suspend your account.
+If you're a non-admin Dropbox team member, your admin can suspend your account.
 If this is the case, you'll see an error message when you attempt to sign in or create a new account.
-You should also receive an email letting you know.
+You'll also receive an email notifying you about your account’s suspension.
 If you need access to your account, you'll need to contact your admin.

 Can't sign in to view your admins?
 Try contacting your organization's help desk, IT department, or management team for further help.

-5. Have you been removed from the Business account?
+5. Have you been removed from the Dropbox team account?